 Associate Artistic Director of Ife The Movement

-Michelle Isaac, Co-Founder of Ntrinsik Movement, was born and raised in Brooklyn, New York.
-She began dancing at the age of 4 in church, and started formal training in high school at Susan S McKinney Secondary School of the Arts.
-Michelle received her BFA in Dance from LIU Post in 2015.
-Shortly after graduation she performed in Tamara LaDonna's Moving Spirits Inc. as a company dancer, and completed a choreography residency with a contemporary ballet company.
+Michelle Isaac was born and raised in Brooklyn, New York.
+She began dancing at the age of 4 in church, and started formal training in high school at Dr. Susan S McKinney Secondary School of the Arts, under the direction of Zakiyah Harris.
+Michelle received her BFA in Dance from LIU Post with Honors Recognition in 2015.
+Shortly after graduation, she performed in Tamara LaDonna's Moving Spirits Inc. as a company dancer, and completed a choreography residency with a contemporary ballet company in Brooklyn, NY.
 She also performed alongside extremely talented dancers in Fritzlyn Hector’s Artist Ensemble.
-Aside from performing and choreographing, she teaches dance full time at Success Academy and at On Your Toes Dance Studio on the weekends.
-She is currently pursuing her Masters of Art in Dance Education at Hunter College.
-She is expected to graduate with her MA and DOE Certification in the Spring of 2019.
-Michelle is thankful to God, her family, close friends, and mentors for the constant support and love throughout her artistic endeavors, and she is excited to see the progression of Ntrinsik Movement.
+In 2019, Michelle completed her graduate studies through the Arnhold Graduate Dance Education Program at Hunter College, and graduated Summa Cum Laude with her MA in Dance Education and K-12 NY State Certification.